 Of the 7,000 kilometres of road we are responsible for, around 41% (2,900 kilometres) are part of our priority road network for salting and snow clearing during the winter.
 It's not possible to grit every road in Lancashire due to cost and resources, so we choose the priority roads to keep the county moving.
-During freezing conditions do not assume a road has been gritted.
-Always drive with caution as ice could have formed even if the road has been treated.
+During freezing conditions do not assume a road has been treated and drive with caution, ice could have formed despite our efforts.